PaulAntonescu/Weekly-schedule-discord-bot/README.txt

 	bot.run("Put discord bot token");
 	If you do not know how to get a token go to discords developers page and make one.

+	To Start the alarm/s type "start-alarm" to the bot The bot will respond by sending "starting alarms"

 	Install Discord py api
 		Make sure you have the correct python version